 High School Programs in China

-CIP provides immersive High School Abroad Programs exposing High School students to global and critical thinking.
-The program prepares them for college and also to understand the essence of cultural empathy.
-Participants are made to learn with their colleagues in High Schools and also Chinese Languages.
+CIP provides immersive High School Programs in China exposing High School students to global and critical thinking.
+The China High School Study abroad Program is based in Beijing and Shanghai.
+As part of immersion, Participants will learn with their colleagues in High Schools and also Chinese Languages.
+Depending on your expectation, we combine Internship, Volunteering, Intensive Chinese language, and Travel Packages.
 Our High School program has been adequately researched to give participants the head start and exposure to global thinking as well as preparing them to accept challenges which are vital for their future.
-High School abroad programs score highest with the potential of global convergence and cultural integration in our recent research.
-In this program, young people are exposed to different cultures and values at an early stage rather than waiting till they are old.
+High School abroad in China programs score highest with the potential of global convergence and cultural integration in our recent research.
+We give participants opportunity to interact with the different Chinese cultural facets and values and also an insight into the Business environment in China.
 Studying abroad isn’t just for college students!
-Come, learn, discover and understand the world for yourself with China Internship Placements’ High School Abroad Programs in China!
+Come, learn, discover and understand the world for yourself with China Internship Placements’ High School in China Programs in China!

 READY FOR COLLEGE AND PROFESSIONAL LIFE